sunfishcode/wasm-reference-manual/WebAssembly.md

     - A linear-memory space is identified by the linear-memory index in the linear-memory index space and:
-       - The sum of `offset` and the length of `data` is required to be at most the `initial` size declared for the linear-memory space.
+       - The sum of `offset` and the length of `data` is required to be at most the `minimum` size declared for the linear-memory space.
        - `offset` is required to be greater than the index of any byte in the linear-memory space that will be initialized by a prior data initializer in the array.
 TODO: Will this restriction be lifted?